 - Candidates must carry SBI PO admit card along with one valid photo identity proof at the examination venue

 - They must reach the exam centre 30 to 35 minutes before the test timing

 - Candidates bear their own expenses while appearing for the exam and SBI is not accountable for any loss or damage

-- Any kind of unruly behaviour inside the examination hall will not be encouraged and may lead to candidates’ disqualification from exam
+- Any kind of unruly behaviour inside the examination hall will not be encouraged and may lead to candidates’ disqualification from the exam

-- Candidates are restricted to carry any communication or electronic devices like cell phones, digital watch, pagers, calculators etc inside the exam centre as there is no arrangement to keep such items safely at the test venue
+- Candidates are restricted to carry any communication or electronic devices like cell phones, digital watches, pagers, calculators etc inside the exam centre as there is no arrangement to keep such items safely at the test venue

 SBI PO – Preparation Tips